Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Fling Range"
 		// - "Fling Range Chance"
 		// - "Fling Range Cooldown"
-		// "Fling Death" - When the Mutant Tank dies, nearby survivors are flung into the air.
+		// "Fling Death" - When the Mutant Tank dies or spawns, nearby survivors are flung into the air.
 		// - "Fling Death Chance"
 		// - "Fling Death Range"
 		// "Fling Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is flung into the air.